Sinking Funds: Why They Matter for Investors and Issuers

 • Monitor the performance of budgeting processes

-1. Ramp
+1. Anaplan

 Anaplan’s enterprise cloud software aligns businesses with their objectives and resources to drive better outcomes.
 Anaplan’s proprietary Hyperblock™ technology produces ultra-fast calculations, even for large datasets.
 This means businesses make quicker decisions as they navigate evolving marketing conditions and challenges.
 Organizations that use Anaplan can bring more key stakeholders into the decision-making process for better collaboration.

-What users like best:
+What G2 users like best:

-“Anaplan is a type of system which, if implemented successfully, sells itself inside the company.
+“Anaplan is a type of system that, if implemented successfully, sells itself inside the company.
 The more functions you get on the platform, the larger the benefit of having such a platform can be.
-It is very simple to integrate and synchronize different areas of Anaplan models between each other, like making your supply chain application deliver data automatically to your finance application by doing away with long email chains of finding the correct version of the plan to use.
+It is very simple to integrate and synchronize different areas of Anaplan models with each other, like making your supply chain application deliver data automatically to your finance application by doing away with long email chains of finding the correct version of the plan to use.

 It also extends to third-party sources.
 Anaplan supports easy integration possibilities with dedicated analytics tools or allows for simple integration with source systems.
 It's fast and reliable and does not need a lot of IT resources to set up.”

-- Anaplan Review, Andris I.
+- Anaplan review, Andris I.

-What users dislike:
+What G2 users dislike:

 “Dashboard functionality is not as flexible as Excel.
 For example, the font size is not adjustable.
 Cell highlighting by the user is not possible.
 The line item alias is not there; we must create a separate line item to accommodate the reporting requirement.”

-- Anaplan Review, Ivan L.
+- Anaplan review, Ivan L.

-3. Workiva
+3. Vena

-What users like best:
+What G2 users like best:

-What users dislike:
+What G2 users dislike:

 4. Mosaic Tech

-What users like best:
+What G2 users like best:

 “The team at Mosaic Tech has built a truly practical SaaS software solution that allows us to integrate all our data sources needed to forecast the entirety of our SaaS business in one platform.
 Our ADP, Sage Intacct, and Salesforce instances were all successfully connected in about a week.
 Setting up our financial statements followed intuitive formatting and tying out processes.
 Our assigned integration team was very responsive in helping us establish our initial forecast model, which allowed us to leave our old spreadsheet models in the past.”

-- Mosaic Tech Review, Benjamin A.
+- Mosaic Tech review, Benjamin A.

-What users dislike:
+What G2 users dislike:

 “Report formatting is somewhat rigid.
 I can’t export reports as PDFs and would also like to auto-schedule reports for email recipients.
 Additionally, models don't export to Excel intact, making it difficult to share with investors.”

-- Mosaic Tech Review, Craig H.
+- Mosaic Tech review, Craig H.

-What users like best:
+What G2 users like best:

-What users dislike:
+What G2 users dislike:

 Click to chat with G2's Monty-AI